-Transfer out of The Canada RSP
+Transfers out of The Canada RSP

-Withdraw from The Canada RSP
+Withdrawals from The Canada RSP

-As with all RRSPs, tax will be withheld from the proceeds and you will have to declare the proceeds as income in the year in which the CSB or the CPB is withdrawn.
+As with all RRSPs, tax will be withheld from the proceeds and you will need to declare the proceeds as income for the year in which the CSB or the CPB is withdrawn.

 Status of The Canada RSP at Age of 71